Why do this problem?

 This printable worksheet may be useful: First Connect Three.

 You could introduce the game by playing against the class, or by splitting the class into two teams to play against each other, or with the class playing against the computer.
 Students can play against each other in pairs to get more of an idea of the game.
-You can print off this board if the students are not playing at a computer.
+You can print off this board if the students are not playing at a computer or laptop and use dice instead of the interactive spinners.

 After a suitable length of time, ask the suggested questions in a whole-class discussion that focuses on emerging strategies, observations, explanations and justifications.
 Students can then go back to working in pairs to establish the numbers of ways of achieving the different totals.